 Graduation requirements for University Academy Charter School are a minimum of 26 units of credit completed during grades nine (9) through twelve (12).
-Students in Upper School must also earn 35 Community Service hours by the end of their junior year and an additional 65 community service hours by the end of their senior year for a total of 100 Community Service hours.
+Students in Upper School must also earn a minimum of 100 Community Service hours by the end of their senior year.
+A minimum of 10 community service hours must be earned per academic school year.
+Students may begin earning community service hours after the completion of the 8th grade year.
+Here are benchmarks to help guide students in earning community service hours: